delboy1978uk/session/README.md

 # session
-A secure-ish session manager for PHP
+A reasonably secure session manager for PHP implementing PSR-11
 ## Installation
 Use composer:
 ```